rsksmart/devportal-1.0/content/rsk-devportal/tools/rpc-api.md

 - Make the First API call in minutes.

 **API Key Authentication:**
-- Provides secure authentication for decentralized applications (DApps).
+- Provides secure authentication for decentralized applications (dApps).
 - Limits API requests on a daily or monthly basis.

 ## Getting Started